 - GroovyRowResult class

-- Finding number of rows in result
+- Finding the number of rows in results

 - Getting result in form of a list

 - Firing update and insert queries